 This is where I keep all my favorite resources and the ones I see Black writers talking the most about.
 Make sure to review the whole thing, bookmark it, and come back to visit occasionally…I’m always finding new material that helps freelance writers of all kinds get the most out of our careers.

 Anywhere you see writing, there’s probably somebody paying for it.
-That’s why everybody who wants to make a living writing should first understand all the options available to them (blogging and articles are just the tip of a very large iceberg).
+That’s why everybody who wants to make a living writing should first understand all the options available to them (blogging and think pieces are just the tip of a very large iceberg).
 Read this post first to learn not only what those options are, but also for tips on how to get started in each.

 Example Freelancer Sites